 If you want to combine a dolphin watching tour with a scenic drive through Arrabida Natural Park, check out this full day tour from Lisbon.

 Alternatively, you can make your own way to Setúbal and take a boat tour of the bay from the marina.
+This tour includes lunch.

-Michel Giacometti Museum of Work
+Visit the Michel Giacometti Museum of Work

 Mike comes from an industrial part of the UK and has a fascination with factories so to sweeten the deal of spending time in nature reserves, I found this wonderful museum of work (Museu do Trabalho), which is housed in a former sardine canning factory.